Struggling With Your Mortgage? Help May Be Available — Act Now Before Deadlines Pass

 Massachusetts law also requires the lender to send the homeowner an acceleration notice — formally declaring the full loan balance due — before proceeding.
 And Massachusetts courts have scrutinized the chain of title in foreclosures involving securitized mortgages, creating additional accountability for lenders regarding documentation of their right to foreclose.

-The Massachusetts foreclosure auction is conducted by the lender's attorney or a designated auctioneer.
+The Massachusetts foreclosure auction under M.G.L. c.
+244 § 14 is conducted by the lender's attorney or a designated auctioneer.
 Sales typically occur at the property itself or at a designated public location.
-The opening bid is set by the lender.
-Third-party investors can bid.
+M.G.L. c.
+244 § 35C requires the lender to verify chain of title and bid fair market value at the foreclosure sale — a substantive requirement that creates accountability for low-bid sales.
 Once the sale completes, the lender or winning bidder receives a foreclosure deed.
+M.G.L. c.
+244 § 35D provides certain post-foreclosure rights of action.

 Massachusetts does not provide a statutory post-sale redemption period for most residential foreclosures.
+M.G.L. c.
+184 § 25C provides a limited fair-market-value defense framework.
 Once the sale occurs and the deed is recorded, the homeowner's ownership interest is terminated.
-The pre-sale windows — the Right to Cure period and the period before the formal publication begins — are the ones that matter.
+The pre-sale windows — the M.G.L. c.
+244 § 35A Right to Cure period and the period before the § 14 publication begins — are the ones that matter.

 Massachusetts Homeowners: Act During the Right to Cure Period — Not After It Expires